CIRED/cape_town_NEDUM_Python/docs/_sources/technical_doc.rst.txt

    :lines: 278-281
    :lineno-start: 278

-This law of motion reflects the fact that formal private housing stock depreciates with time and that developers respond to price incentives with delay as in :cite:t:`vhallegatte`, hence might differ from the one computed as an unconstrained equilibrium output.
+This law of motion reflects the fact that formal private housing stock depreciates with time and that developers respond to price incentives with delay as in :cite:t:`synergies`, hence might differ from the one computed as an unconstrained equilibrium output.
 Formally, this corresponds to:

 .. math::